 Fits all 126 chassis sedans 1981 to 1991.
 Depending on the type of regulator you have it may or may not apply to all four of your doors.
 Recommend you remove the door panel first to inspect (see below).
 If any of your regulators use a white plastic slide for the bottom rail on the window then this kit will work.
 Replacing the plastic slide on a broken window regulator with this improved part is a great way to save money and prevent future re-occurrence of this common problem.
 The original factory part is a two part hollow piece and very prone to breaking apart.
 The replacement part we offer is a solid piece of plastic and from my experience just does not fail.
+2 slides are included in this kit.
+Only one is needed for each door.
+Since the rear doors are the ones that fail most often we include 2 for both your rear doors ( for all W126 sedans with factory power windows from 1980 to 1991).
+You must remove your front door panel to determine if you have the type of regulator that uses these slides.

 This kit includes the following: